Read how Niagara County SPCA has changed the way we deliver services to the community during COVID-19.

 Animal shelters, such as the SPCA, have been included in the list of essential businesses in New York State by Governor Cuomo.
 In order to protect our staff, volunteers, patrons and the community-at-large, the Niagara County SPCA has changed the way we deliver services to the community.

-· Our business hours have been reduced to 12 p.m. until 8 p.m. on Monday, Wednesday, Thursday and noon to 6 p.m.
-Friday.
-The shelter remains closed on Tuesdays, Saturdays and Sundays.
+· Our business hours are 12 p.m. until 6 p.m. on Monday, Wednesday, Thursday, Friday and Saturday.
+The shelter is closed on Tuesdays and Sundays.

 · Adoptions for dogs will be by appointment ONLY.
 The public may view adoptable dogs in their kennels during business hours, but an appointment must be made with our behavior specialist to meet with a dog one-on-one for potential adoption.
 Cat adoptions do not require an appointment.